loopwerk/Saga/README.md

  .createArticleImages()
 ```

-But probably more common and useful is to use `pageProcessor` parameter of the readers:
+But probably more common and useful is to use the `pageProcessor` parameter of the readers:

 ``` swift
 func pageProcessor(page: Page<EmptyMetadata>) {